symil/lava/README.md

 ## Examples

-This code adds a debug report callback and displays the name of each physical GPU of the machine:
+This code adds a debug report callback and displays the name of each GPU of the machine:

 ```rust
 extern crate lava;